IsmaelMartinez/teams-for-linux/README.md

 [![pipeline status](https://gitlab.com/ivelkov/teams-for-linux/badges/master/pipeline.svg)](https://gitlab.com/ivelkov/teams-for-linux/pipelines)

-Unoficial Microsoft Teams client for Linux using [Electron](http://electron.atom.io/).
+Unofficial Microsoft Teams client for Linux using [Electron](http://electron.atom.io/).
 It uses the Web App and wrapps it as a standalone application using Electron.

 ## Install